-The American Dance Festival is an international dance festival that attracts students, faculty, performers, and choreographers from around the world.
-ADF interns will work alongside ADF staff and personnel, gaining hands-on experience in a fast-paced international arts environment.
-In addition to their daily responsibilities, interns will attend weekly seminars on relevant issues in the arts with guest speakers from a range of arts organizations representing different aspects of the field, as well as lunches with members of the ADF permanent staff.
+ADF interns work alongside ADF staff and personnel, gaining hands-on experience in a fast-paced international arts environment.
+In addition to their daily responsibilities, interns attend weekly seminars on relevant issues in the arts with guest speakers from a range of arts organizations representing different aspects of the field, as well as lunches with members of the ADF permanent staff.

 Benefits Of Being An Administrative Intern

-- Classes: All interns may take one class through the ADF Summer Intensive Program, which includes more than 40 classes a day.
+- Classes: All interns may take one class through the AF Summer Intensive Program, which includes more than 20 classes a day.
 Learn more about Summer Dance Intensive Classes and Faculty.

-- Tickets: Interns receive one complimentary ticket to each program in the ADF season, which features over 35 performances by the top dance companies from around the world.
-Learn more about Performances.
+- Tickets: Interns receive one complimentary ticket to each program in the ADF season, which features over 18 performances by the top dance companies from around the world.

 - Discussions: Interns may attend panel discussions with artists and scholars, seminars, lectures, and informal showings throughout the summer.